jorge07/ddd-playground/doc/index.md

 The PHPUnit test don't need nginx to run.

 The *aceptation tests* are inside the test UI layer and attack the application form outside the fpm container using Guzzle.
-That simulate external connections and at the same time I'm able to test the connexion.
+That simulate external connections and at the same time it's possible to test the connection with nginx.

 ###The Environment